 Priority is given to American Indian tribes in Minnesota, North Dakota, South Dakota, Iowa, Nebraska, and Wisconsin, first responding agencies, and governmental agencies.
 Although the SMSC receives many worthy requests, currently, because of the large need, requests from agencies serving less than 50 clients, churches outside of Scott County, and non-profit organizations outside of the five-state area are not eligible for consideration at this time.

-Organizations which meet the above criteria and are in need of an AED may send a written request to the Mdewakanton LIFE Program, Mdewakanton Emergency Services, 2330 Sioux Trail NW, Prior Lake, Minnesota 55372.
+Organizations which meet the above criteria and are in need of an AED may send a written request to the Mdewakanton LIFE Program, Mdewakanton Public Safety, 2330 Sioux Trail NW, Prior Lake, Minnesota 55372.
 Inquiries may also be made to 952-233-1077.

 Applications are available online at www.mdfire.org.